The Australian Bureau of Statistics (ABS) plans to release data on same-sex couples who tick the -˜married’ box on the 2011 national census.

 Head of the ABS Population Census Branch Paul Lowe emailed lobby group Australian Marriage Equality (AME) last week, confirming that same-sex partnerships would be counted separately as marriages and de facto relationships.

-The count of people in same-sex relationships who tick the -˜husband or wife of person 1′ box at question five will be made available as a part of the standard output from the 2011 Census, he said.
+-œThe count of people in same-sex relationships who tick the -˜husband or wife of person 1′ box at question 5 will be made available as a part of the standard output from the 2011 Census, he said.

-ABS Census Products and Service director Jenny Telford said the ABS was not entering the debate about legal recognition of same-sex marriages in Australia.
+ABS Census Products and Service director Jenny Telford said the ABS was not entering the same-sex marriage debate.

-What we’re releasing is people who fill out their census form and tick that they’re a husband and wife relationship in a same-sex couple -” we’re just releasing the results as people put it on the census form, she told the Star.
+-œWhat we’re releasing is people who fill out their census form and tick that they’re a husband and wife relationship in a same-sex couple -” we’re just releasing the results as people put it on the census form, she told Southern Star.

 AME national convenor Peter Furness welcomed the decision, saying it gave married same-sex couples the ability to stand up and be counted, despite the ban on same-sex marriage in Australia.